PolymeshAssociation/polymesh-rest-api/README.md

 More can be added in.
 There are many [pre-made strategies](https://www.passportjs.org/packages/) that are available, or a custom one can be written.

-To implement a new strategy, create a new file in `~/auth/strategies/` and update the `strategies.consts` file with an appropriate name
+To implement a new strategy, create a new file in `~/auth/strategies/` and update the `strategies.consts` file with an appropriate name.
+Be sure to add some tests for it as well!

 ## Webhooks (alpha)